 - Use the south entrance closest to the village – there is parking available to the left of the entrance if you are driving.

-- Entry costs 35 TL but you can use your Museum Pass Turkey.
-Entry into the Hieropolis Museum costs an additional 5 TL but you can also use your Museum Pass here.
-There is a separate fee of 33 TL to swim in Cleopatra’s Pool.
+- Entry costs 150 TL (pricing subject to change) but you can use your Museum Pass Turkey.
+Entry into the Hieropolis Museum costs extra but you can also use your Museum Pass here.
+There is a separate fee to swim in Cleopatra’s Pool.

 - Bring a bag to carry your shoes in as footwear isn’t allowed to be worn on the terraces.